 I don’t need to arrive as soon as your hair and makeup artist does.
 In fact, your hourly coverage is best used toward the end of your wedding day.
 I’d like to arrive when your makeup is mostly done.
-I will capture the tail end of you getting ready as well as some documentary images of you and your crew laughing, getting ready and then some portraits.
+I will capture the tail end of you getting ready as well as some documentary images of you and your crew laughing, hanging out and then some portraits.
 Additionally, I use this time to photograph your details such as dress, jewelry, etc. This should take approximately 1-2 hours for me, no more.
-With the groom and groomsman, allot approximately 1 hour of photography time with them.
+With the groom and groomsmen, set aside approximately 1 hour of photography time with them.
 Boys get ready fast!
 I’d like to ask that the groom wait to shave or do his hair so I have more to photograph other than buttoning shirts and putting on socks and shoes.

 Plan to have your wedding guests arrive before the ceremony is actually set to take place.
 Why?
 There’s nothing worse than the ceremony starting and guests continuously arriving throughout.
-This can be disruptive of course.
+This can be disruptive.
 When you walk down the aisle you want seats filled with teary-eyed friends and family watching you adoringly as you meet the love of your life at the end of the aisle.
 Ceremonies usually take 30 minutes unless you are having a religious ceremony with prayers, songs or other cultural traditions.
 Having a ceremony a bit later in the afternoon is usually best.

 Many people don’t know this, but the timing of portraits is very important for photographers.
-In early afternoon in summer, the sun is high.
+In the early afternoon in Spring and Summer, the sun is high.
 High sun means shadows under the eyes, nose, and chin.
 I prefer the sun low so I love to do portraits around 5:oo or later.
 Family portraits can be done earlier of course, preferably in a shady location at the ceremony site.
 Don’t stress if portraits occur earlier than this time of course. sometimes things can’t be helped and I do the best I can with the available light.

 You can research sunset times when planning your timeline to know when the light will be gone.
 This is especially important in winter as there is far less light to work with.
 Ask your photographer when it is preferable to do portraits, as these photos will likely be the ones covering your walls for years to come.

 Reception planning is a bit of a contentious issue.
 I personally like a tight timeline.
 When the timeline flows continuously it allows me to capture SO many more moments.
 A timeline with dead space creates… well, nothing.
 Couples often assume that it’s best to have lots of space in-between each event.
 What usually happens is people spread out, wander off, or sit at their tables and immerse themselves in deep conversation.
 There’s nothing wrong with deep conversation, but it leaves me with little to photograph and tends to slow down the party.
 Bunching your your speeches, cake cutting, bouquet toss, games, slideshow, first dances together with leave the party bit to the end and will maximise your opportunity for those great candid action shots.

-When the timeline lags or I have been scheduled at time, I sneak the couple outside for a sunset photograph or evening shot with off-camera-flash.
+When the timeline lags or I have some scheduled time during the reception, I sneak the couple outside for a sunset photograph or evening shot with off-camera-flash.
 These sneak-offs have given me some of my most favourite and well-loved photographs of each wedding.
 I personally like to include the sneak-off for my couples but your photographer may not so keep that in mind.

 Does your itinerary has addresses, directions, phone numbers, and any other important information?
 Distribute a copy to everyone who needs to know where to be and when.
 All vendors, setup and takedown people, those who are offering transportation, etc. When everyone knows where they need to be and when you take away the potential for lost guests, or missing items.
 Plan for travel times to and from each location.
 Allot time for the potential for traffic and detours.
 Ensure there is times for setup or take down and time for technical things that will need to be tested first, like a slideshow.